-Since it is one of the best ways to distract your mind, so obviously it makes you forget about your stresses for a while.
+Since it is one of the best ways to distract your mind, it obviously makes you forget about your stresses for a while.

-You are picked up and dropped into an imaginary world, where the problems get solved without you putting in any effort.
+There are various types of literature books to read, and when you read them, you are picked up and dropped into an imaginary world where the problems get solved without you putting in any effort.

 A study by the University of Sussex, published in The Telegraph, shows that reading lowers stress levels by 68 percent, a number higher than what is achieved through drinking tea or listening to music.

-Reading is an active meditation, where through the activity of reading, you reach a meditative state, a state of pure bliss.
+Read books as an active meditation, where you reach a meditative state, a state of pure bliss through the activity of reading.

-Like all other muscles in the body, the brain too needs exercise to function better.
-Reading serves as that much needed but highly enjoyable workout.
+Like all other muscles in the body, the brain, too, needs exercise to function better.
+Reading serves as a much-needed enjoyable workout.

-Compared to talking or processing visuals, reading works offers a greater neurological challenge.
+Reading offers a greater neurological challenge than talking or processing visuals.
 When we read, the parts of our brain that deal with vision, language, and associative learning, are required to form a circuit.
 As a result, the brain gets a nice and fulfilling workout sesh!

-Moreover, according to research, people who read are less likely to have brain illnesses that develop due to less brain activity.
-This means, reading is not only beneficial to you now, but also in the future.
+Moreover, according to research, people who read books are less likely to develop brain illnesses due to less activity.
+This means reading is not only beneficial to you now, but also in the future.

-Research suggests, our vocabulary, general knowledge about the world, our ability to communicate and to reason, all of these are enhanced by reading.
+Research suggests that reading bedtime stories for adults increases our vocabulary, general knowledge about the world, and our ability to communicate and reason; all of these are enhanced by reading.

-Reading out to children before sleep impacts them greatly too.
+Reading out to children or a sleeping story before sleep greatly impacts them.
 Children learn 50 percent more words from books than they do from television.

 The ability to understand someone else, or something else even, and sharing their feelings with them, reading gives you this superpower called empathy.

-This means, reading not only increases your IQ, but also your EQ.
-The activity of snuggling up with a book before calling it a day makes you kinder and emotionally intelligent.
+This means reading books increases not only your IQ but also your EQ.
+Snuggling up with a book before calling it a day makes you kinder and emotionally intelligent.

-When you are feeling calm and peaceful inside, you are going to sleep better.
+When you feel calm and peaceful inside, you will sleep better.

-Reading books that helps us feel more positive, giving us reasons to smile and be happy, improves the quality of our sleep.
+Reading books helps us feel more positive, gives us reasons to smile and be happy, and improves the quality of our sleep.

 In a world where every third person is battling an illness of some kind, either associated with the body or the mind (or worse, both!), reading comes as a healer.

 Let us look at anxiety, for instance.
-It is basically about being stuck with a feeling, in this case a negative one.
-By reading, you move your attention from this negative feeling to a positive one that the book is supplying you with.
+It is basically about being stuck with a feeling, in this case, a negative one.
+By reading, you move your attention from this negative feeling to a positive one that the book supplies you with.
 Do you notice the shift in emotions?
 Over a period of time, reading lowers your anxiety hugely.

 The best way to start seeing the glass half full, or maybe even overflowing with hope and love, is to become a book lover.

-When reading, we are always looking forward to what’s going to happen next, while thoroughly enjoying what’s happening now.
+When reading, we always look forward to what will happen next while thoroughly enjoying what’s happening now.
 Imagine looking at life the same way!
 We would soon be bidding adieu to our miseries and constant worries.

-This Book Lovers Day snuggle up with some positive literature.
-Make it a habit to read something light-hearted and happy every night before hitting the bed.
-Within just a month of doing this, you are likely to see positive results such as better sleep quality and fresher mornings.
+This Book Lovers Day, snuggle up with some positive literature.
+Make it a habit to read something light-hearted and happy every night before hitting the bed, and within a month of doing this, you will experience better sleep quality and fresher mornings.